frederic-perez/AmE-dictionary/data/idioms.md

 __lip to lip__ :two: The idiom “lip to lip” typically refers to a kiss that involves direct contact between the lips of two people.
 This expression is often associated with romantic or intimate contexts, emphasizing the closeness and emotional connection between the individuals involved.
 __lipstick on a pig__ Some superficial or cosmetic change to something so that it seems more attractive, appealing, or successful than it really is. _This new operating system is just lipstick on a pig, if you ask me.
 It’s still just as buggy and unintuitive as the last one they released._
 __liquid courage__ :two: _slang_ The decrease in timidity or inhibition that comes from imbibing alcoholic beverages. _I’m planning on proposing to Mary tonight, but I think I need a little liquid courage first!_
-__litmus test__ :six: __2__ A test that uses a single indicator to prompt a decision. __3__ A test used to determine someone’s true intentions or beliefs. _I used his reaction to my favorite movie as a litmus test to determine if he was worth dating._
+__litmus test__ :eight: /LIT-mus-TEST/ __2__ A test that uses a single indicator to prompt a decision. __3__ A test used to determine someone’s true intentions or beliefs. _I used his reaction to my favorite movie as a litmus test to determine if he was worth dating._ __99__ A _litmus test_ is something (such as an opinion about a political or moral issue) that is used to make a judgment about whether someone or something is acceptable. _At our family’s Thanksgiving dinner, the litmus test for good mac and cheese is whether or not it is baked._
 __little does (one) know__ One is completely unaware of something.
 __live and kicking__ :dart::two: Alive, healthy, and alert.
 (A truncated version of “alive and kicking.”) _Sam: “How are you feeling, John?
 I heard you were quite sick recently.”
 John: “I”m still live and kicking!”_
 __live in an/(one’s) ivory tower__ :two: To reside or exist in a place or among a social circle that is characterized by effete academic intelligence and thus is out of touch with or aloof from the realities of life. _I don’t put much weight in the advice of a bunch of economists living in their ivory towers who’ve never worked a real job in their lives._